SCAM ALERT January 6, 2021

 Tips to fight Identity Theft

 - Never click a link or open an attachment in an unsolicited e-mail.
+Be wary of secure emails and/or attachments.

 - Buy a shredder…and use it!